Setup007/HowToBeAHero-WikiToPdf/README.md

 ___Copy over the `config.yaml` from project root to `.\node_modules\parsoid`___

-Running the Node.js Express server which will request HTML from the Parsoid server and handle the HTML-template creation:
+Running the Node.js Express server which will request HTML from the Parsoid server and handle the HTML-Template creation:
-Open another command prompt in project root and execute:
 ```
 node index.js
 ```